runtimeverification/quiz/blogpost.md

   .=  n  .+  (dec n)
 ```

-`%quiz` finds the bug right away and reports it.
+`%quiz` finds the bug on the first value it tries and reports it.
 It doesn't need to finish the 100 runs, it can simply report it back to you without trying more samples.

-Random sampling usually works well for some quick testing and will find many bugs for you.
+Random sampling usually works well for quick testing and will find many bugs for you.
 It's good enough, most of the time.
 However sometimes you want more control over the inputs, some way to generate them yourself, using some randomness
 This is where "norns" come in, and we'll get to them later.